g-omarsdottir/practise-javascript-main/README.md

 ## Bugs

 ### Solved Bugs
-const vs. let: because computerChoice is randomly generated and never the same, it should be let and not const. const computerChoice = generateComputerChoice(); changed to let computerChoice = generateComputerChoice();
+const vs. let: because computerChoice is randomly generated and never the same, it should be let and not const. // Not nessecarily true: variable doesn't change, only the value. const computerChoice = generateComputerChoice(); changed to let computerChoice = generateComputerChoice();

 Forgot to close parenthesis (see below as ### heading).
 I was stuck on this logic for ages, but glad I didn't give up.